antivacuum/edgenuity-skipper/README.md

 # edgenuity-skipper

-This javascript code when injected into enginuity (on a video page) will automaticly play each video back to back, (basicly autoplay)
+This javascript code when injected into Edgenuity (on a video page) will automatically play each video back to back, (basically autoplay)
 # Installation
 To load this, go into a lesson and paste this into the console:
 ```javascript